garrettkatz/slim/README.md

 You can regenerate the results with these steps:

-1. Enumerate all the canonical hemichotomies with `python enumerate_ltms.py <N>`, where "<N>" is replaced with the input dimension you want to enumerate.
-If you leave out N, it will do all N from 3 to 8 inclusive (8 may take many minutes).
+1. Enumerate all the canonical hemichotomies with `python enumerate_ltms.py <N>`, where "<N>" is replaced with the maximum input dimension you want to enumerate.
+If you leave out N, it will do all N from 3 to 8 inclusive (takes about half an hour on an 8-core machine).

 1. Extract their adjacencies with `python canon_adjacent_ltms.py <N>`, again replacing "<N>" as desired